New Zealand Free Speech Union: Freedom of expression

+In May 2025, the Union defended a male Tonkin + Taylor employee facing a workplace investigation after he heckled Deputy Prime Minister and Minister for Rail Winston Peters during a press conference at Wellington Railway Station.
+Union spokesperson Nick Hanne wrote a letter urging Tonkin + Taylor to respect the employee's freedom of expression.

+Hate speech

 During the 2019 Bay of Plenty local elections, the Free Speech Coalition criticised the Rotorua Lakes District Council for investigating mayoral candidate Reynold MacPherson for hate speech after he made comments likening Councillor Tania Tapsell to the Pied Piper of Hamelin.
-Coalition spokesperson Dr David Cumin emphasized that the New Zealand Bill of Rights Act 1990 "clearly stated everyone had the right to freedom of expression, including the freedom to seek, receive, and impart information and opinions of any kind in any form."
+Coalition spokesperson Dr David Cumin emphasised that the New Zealand Bill of Rights Act 1990 "clearly stated everyone had the right to freedom of expression, including the freedom to seek, receive, and impart information and opinions of any kind in any form."

 In June 2021, the FSU filed two successful legal challenges on behalf of the "gender-critical" group "Speak Up For Women" to speak on public premises.
 In addition, the Union mobilised opposition to the Sixth Labour Government's proposed hate speech laws in 2021.
 80% of the 18,000 submissions on the hate speech legislation endorsed the FSU's submission opposing the law.
 As a result, the proposed legislation was shelved.